 Heap checking is the art of checking that the heap retains its integrity and does not leak allocated blocks over time.
 Efficient heap checking is essentially an exercise in library implementation, but knowing the internals of the associated compiler can be beneficial if some functionality can be treated much the same way as other compiler intrinsic functions.
 Integrity checking is typically done on each call to malloc, free and their friends, both in the C and C++ world.
 However, a good heap checking package also enables detection of things like writing or reading from already freed memory blocks or writing outside the bounds of an allocated block.
 It can also mark certain memory blocks to not be part of leak detection or check leaks or heap integrity at arbitrary execution points as decided by the user.
 Heap integrity checking can be a real drag on performance if the heap is big, since the checks can entail traversing the full heap, so a way to decide the frequency of checks can be crucial for some applications.

-So far, expect for the preamble, we haven’t really said anything about our new product C-RUN for runtime analysis and error checking.
+So far, expect for the preamble, we haven’t really said anything about the product C-RUN for runtime analysis and error checking.
 Reading this far you might have guessed that C-RUN covers arithmetic checking, bounds checking and heap checking and you would be right.
 C-RUN is a separate product that you add on top of an existing IAR Embedded Workbench, or rather by upgrading the license to include C-RUN.
-C-RUN is available for IAR Embedded Workbench for ARM and if you have a standard edition or Cortex-M edition with a valid Support and Update Agreement you can easily evaluate C-RUN in size-limited mode.
+C-RUN is available for IAR Embedded Workbench for ARM and RX and if you have a standard edition with a valid Support and Update Agreement you can easily evaluate C-RUN in size-limited mode.

 So, how does C-RUN manifest itself for you as a user?
 As a very natural extension of our compiler and debugger technology I would say, but I might be biased.
 The typical use case merely involves setting the desired options, rebuilding the project and running it in the debugger to see if the checks identify any issues.
 The debugger will tell you in great detail exactly what went wrong and give you a call chain to see from where you came.
 The workflow is precisely that simple!
 No mucking about with integration issues, incompatible tool versions, learning a new parser how to ignore target specific keywords or finding include files and symbols etc. But doing full-scale integration tests with a debugger attached might not be feasible, you say, due to for example electrical isolation and separation.
 No worries, the default reporting mechanism is optimized for use in our debugger, but you can easily replace that mechanism with something that report issues in a manner that suits your environment, logging to memory or file, using printf or writing to a dedicated port for example.